Ickford: Economic and social history

 Ickford had a bridge over the River Thame by 1237, when repairs were ordered with oak from Brill Wood.
 In that century the bridge was variously recorded as Wodebrugge or Widebrugge.
 County boundary stones set into the present bridge of three stone arches suggest that it was completed in 1685.
 The bridge is a scheduled monument.

 The recusant dramatic poet William Joyner lived at Ickford in the 17th century.

 The village hall was designed by the architects Dale and Son of Oxford and built in 1946.
 The building is of five bays separated by arches vaulting from the floor.
 Its extensive roof and almost all of its walls are hung with wooden shingles, possibly in response to the shortage of many types of building material after the Second World War.
 The hall was built entirely by a small party of volunteers from the parish: an achievement commemorated by a painting over the fireplace in the hall.

 Amenities

 Ickford has a 15th-century public house, the Rising Sun.
 A second pub, the Royal Oak, ceased trading in about 2000.
-Ickford has also a village shop and post office.
+Ickford also has a village shop and post office.

 Ickford Combined School is a community primary school for children between four and eleven years old and has about 115 pupils.
 The school also serves the adjoining parishes of Worminghall and Shabbington.
 The school was opened in September 1906 and has a sports hall, which was opened in February 2006.
 There is a pre-school and an After School Club at the school.

 Much of the parish is agricultural but being close to Oxford and junction 8A of the M40 Ickford is increasingly a commuter village.

 For more than 60 years an annual tug of war with neighbouring Tiddington has been held each summer across the River Thame.